John Kasich Tells Republicans to Vote Biden: "America Is at a Crossroads"

 “I’m a lifelong Republican, but that attachment holds second place to my responsibility to my country,” Kasich told the crowd-less DNC.
 “That’s why I’ve chosen to appear at this convention.
 In normal times, something like this would probably never happen, but these are not normal times.”

-Delivering his prerecorded remarks at the crossroads of two gravel paths, Kasich told viewers that “America is at a crosswords.”
+Delivering his prerecorded remarks at the crossroads of two gravel paths, Kasich told viewers that “America is at a crossroads.”

 john kasich is at a precipice of an enormous crossroads pic.twitter.com/pZ4wyA2ab4